mtbugzilla/dinomap/README.md

 [Twinoid API documentation](http://twinoid.com/developers/doc).

 The file `include/secrets.php` must include the Twinoid application id and its secret key.
-That sensitive file is not inclued in this git repository but the template file `include/secrets.php.template` shows the expected format for the contents of that file.
+That sensitive file is not included in this git repository but the template file `include/secrets.php.template` shows the expected format for the contents of that file.